 “A company will invest in the patent process in order to prevent competitors from taking what it has invented,” explains Louis-Pierre Gravelle, a partner with the law firm of Bereskin & Parr in Montreal.

-Just like filing a tax return, you can file a patent application without hiring a professional.
+And while filing for a patent can seem intimidating at first, it can at times make or break your business, making it worth investing in.
 There are numerous books on the subject and you can find guidelines and all the forms you need at the Canadian Intellectual Property Office (CIPO) website.

 Patents provide inventors with the sole and exclusive rights to use, make and sell the invention in the country where it has been issued.
 In Canada, the protection lasts up to 20 years starting from the date the patent application is filed.

 “That’s important because the company has probably spent or invested resources in research and development.
 The risk is, if you don’t protect that investment, that once you start selling it, someone can look at it and reproduce it and compete with you on price or quality—and you will have no recourse to stop that person because you have no patent protection,” Gravelle says.

 Most consumer and industrial products are protected by patents.
 For example, smart phones are protected by thousands of patents on various features, from the way the touchscreen works to the batteries and charging systems.